-If you are a holder of record, you may revoke your proxy at any time before it is exercised by delivering written notice of revocation to the Company at its principal executive offices at 51 E. Hines Hill Road, Boston Heights, Ohio 44236.
+If you are a holder of record, you may revoke your proxy at any time before it is exercised by delivering written notice of revocation to the Company's Secretary, Allan Churchmack, at the Company's principal executive offices at 51 E. Hines Hill Road, Boston Heights, Ohio 44236.
 If you hold your shares in street name, you must follow the instructions provided by your broker, bank, or nominee to revoke your voting instructions.
 Attendance at the meeting will not itself revoke an earlier submitted proxy.